What is Bounce Rate?

 You’re driving the right high-quality traffic to your landing pages but your landing pages fail to satisfy the visitor’s query.
-This results in a high bounce rate because visitors didn’t find anything valuable as per their expectation.
+This results in a high bounce rate because visitors didn’t find anything valuable as per their expectations.

 For example, a visitor clicks on your search ad ” digital marketing strategies that work”.
-If your landing page only provides general information about digital marketing, the visitor likely to bounce.
+If your landing page only provides general information about digital marketing, the visitor is likely to bounce.

 You want to make sure you’re giving valuable and in-depth information for your visitors to consume.
 It should reflect to your digital marketing efforts.
-It’s not going to work out if you keep your digital marketing efforts generate high-quality traffic and land on a half-baked landing pages.
+It’s not going to work out if you keep your digital marketing efforts to generate high-quality traffic and land on half-baked landing pages.

 Create a Persuasive Call-To-Action